johnjmikucki/tutorial/en/django_views/README.md

 - Add a reference to your **application** URLs in your **site** URLs
   - This means when certain kinds of requests come into your site (`critters_site`), they will get sent to your application (`cat_shelter`) for more instructions.
   - Open `critters_site/urls.py`
   - Add a URL entry pointing to your cat_shelter.urls.
-Use `r` to specify when the site should use that app
+Use `r` to specify when the site should use that app.
-    - Adding the cat_shelter.urls using this `r` will forward **all** requests to your store app.
-Basically saying "If I get any request, look for instructions `here`."
+    - To forward **all** requests to your app, use:
       - `url(r'', include('cat_shelter.urls')),`
+      - "If I get any request, look for instructions in the `cat_shelter` app."
-    - Adding the `cat_shelter.urls` using this `r` will forward requests that start with `kitties` to the `cat_shelter` app.
-Basically saying "If I get a request like `http://127.0.0.1:8000/kitties/...`, look for instructions `here`."
+    - To forward all requests starting with with `kitties` to the `cat_shelter` app, use:
       - `url(r'^kitties/', include('cat_shelter.urls')),`
+      - "If I get a request like `http://127.0.0.1:8000/kitties/...`, look for instructions in the `cat_shelter` app."

 *Example*